boardgameio/boardgame.io/docs/tutorial.md

 !> The move function can receive any number of additional arguments that are passed to it from the call-site.

+?> To denote an illegal move, the move function should return undefined.
+Such a move will be ignored - as if the player hasn't acted.

 Run the app using:

 ```